Why corporate affairs strategy should lead corporate development?

 The connecting leader

-Understanding and being able to demonstrate the value created by the Corporate Affairs function is key in leading the rest of the organisation to adapt to the new business context and become stakeholder-focused.
+Understanding and being able to demonstrate the value created by the Corporate Affairs function is key in leading the rest of the organization to adapt to the new business context and become stakeholder-focused.

 As seen in this paper, for businesses to succeed they must integrate Corporate Affairs with wider business functions to contribute – if not lead – in corporate strategy, and no other role, aside from the CEO has the ability to connect multiple business forces to build long-term and sustainable value.